Skid Steer Loader Accidents

 The lifting capacity of the compact tractor provides many opportunities for performing various tasks to meet the needs of the owner and operator.
 The loader can be used as a forklift, front-end loader, bulldozer, grader, or another tool with the proper attachments.

 The skid steer loader has a wide bucket that can lift and transport large amounts of gravel, sand, or dirt to be deposited elsewhere.

 However, skid steer loader accidents are all too common because of their agility and ability to maneuver in tight places on different surface levels.
 Statistics maintained by the National Safety Council indicate that operating a skid steer loader continues to be a high-risk occupation.

 Defective Designs Involving Skid Steer Loaders

-Entering and exiting the skid steer loader is also dangerous where the operator can only gain access through the front by stepping on or over the bucket.
+Entering and exiting the skid steer loader is also dangerous, where the operator can only gain access through the front by stepping on or over the loader bucket.
 Most of the controls are positioned between the left arm pivot points and the arm.

 - Running over others

 - Catastrophic accidents when backing up due to limited visibility

 - Crushing or pinning others

 - Injuries acquired when performing maintenance on the loader bucket